 Make updates short, sweet and personal

-There is an art to creating a social media post, which includes the balance between text, image, audio and video content per post.
+There is an art to creating a social media post to grow engagement, which includes the balance between text, image, audio and video content per post.
 Short posts that include a variety of content types throughout the week creates an experience that is engaging for every type of client, and keeps it easy to read on a mobile device.
 Win-win!

 In fact, 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.